 Traditional, structured education is very important, yet much success is derived from highly motivated individuals that have dedicated their lives to the concept of becoming a lifelong learner.
 These individuals prioritize the creation of time in their busy lives each day to educate themselves on new concepts and ideas.
 These individuals understand the importance of creating plentiful opportunities in all spheres of life.

 Your business is only as strong as the people behind it.
 There’s a direct correlation between individuals who strive for growth in their personal lives and those who thrive in their professional lives.
-This can be accomplished by committing to the concept of lifelong learning.
-In an ever-changing market and world, it’s more important than ever to stay current, competitive and up to date.
+This can be accomplished by committing to the concept of becoming a lifelong learner.
+In an ever-changing market and world, it’s more important than ever to stay current, competitive, and up-to-date.

 Pursuit of knowledge is easier than it has ever been before, as technological advances can relay information instantaneously to our fingertips.
 It’s a modern day privilege to take this convenience and utilize it in productive ways.

 First and foremost, you must be willing to expand your mind.
 Rid yourself of assumptions and convictions so that you can be open and receptive to new information.
 This at times may even contradict what you have always believed to be true.
 You will eventually come across information that challenges your worldview.
 Rather than remaining static in your comfort zone, use this time to stop, reflect and shed light on these ideas in a way that can develop and expand your vision.